trothr/znetboot/Glossary.md

 which can boot Linux and can boot z/VM but cannot boot z/OS or other operating systems.
 IFLs are priced lower than general purpose engines.

+* IPL: Initial Program Load.
+This is the IBM mainframe term for "boot".

 * IUCV: Inter-User Communication Vehicle; a service of z/VM for communicating between virtual machines, so named because a "user" on z/VM is a virtual machine and a virtual machine is a user.